-I have spent my career building authentic, collaborative relationships, facilitating groups, and supporting and coaching individuals, groups, and organizations to lead positive, adaptive change.
-Most recently, as a Partnership Manager with Rural Forward NC, I had the privilege of partnering with some of North Carolina’s most passionate and committed leaders working to address health disparities in rural communities.
-Prior to that, I lead the William C. Friday Fellowship for Human Relations, a statewide, cross-sector fellowship for mid-career professionals seeking to bridge differences, collaborate, and innovate to solve North Carolina’s most challenging issues.
-I started out in academia, first teaching and advising at UNC-Chapel Hill and then managing the Benjamin N. Duke Scholarship Program at Duke University.
-I have an undergraduate degree from UNC-Chapel Hill and earned my Master in Theatre Studies from the University of Colorado at Boulder.
+Minda Brooks spent her career building authentic, collaborative relationships, facilitating groups, and supporting and coaching individuals, groups, and organizations to lead positive, adaptive change.
+Most recently, as a Partnership Manager with Rural Forward NC, she had the privilege of partnering with some of North Carolina’s most passionate and committed leaders working to address health disparities in rural communities.
+Prior to that, she lead the William C. Friday Fellowship for Human Relations, a statewide, cross-sector fellowship for mid-career professionals seeking to bridge differences, collaborate, and innovate to solve North Carolina’s most challenging issues.
+Minda started out in academia, first teaching and advising at UNC-Chapel Hill and then managing the Benjamin N. Duke Scholarship Program at Duke University.
+She has an undergraduate degree from UNC-Chapel Hill and earned my Master in Theatre Studies from the University of Colorado at Boulder.

-I look forward to helping students deepen and refine the so-called “soft skills” that can be the critical difference in their capacity as leaders to mobilize others towards making a positive impact.
-When leveraged with the data science core curriculum, the teamwork and leadership work we do together will well-equip MIDS students to make a significant difference on the problems they care about the most..
+She looks forward to helping students deepen and refine the so-called “soft skills” that can be the critical difference in their capacity as leaders to mobilize others towards making a positive impact.
+When leveraged with the data science core curriculum, the teamwork and leadership work we do together will well-equip MIDS students to make a significant difference on the problems they care about the most.